-What is a short sale?
-A short sale occurs when the value of a home is less than the amount of the outstanding loans.
-This could be attributed to many reasons, but most commonly is a result of a rapidly declining real estate market.
+Don't know what a short sale is?
+A short sale occurs when the amount of the outstanding loans is greater than the amount for which the home could sell.
+This may be attributed to many causes, but most commonly is a result of a rapidly declining housing market.

-For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can get the lender to write off the difference.
+For many homeowners, a short sale is an ideal way to avert foreclosure or bankruptcy when they can negotiate with the lender to forgive the difference.

-First, get an idea of the true market value of your home.
-Since paying for a licensed appraiser may not work with your already tight budget, a knowledgeable local real estate agent that knows the current conditions of the Murphy real estate market is a sound way to get a reliable opinion of your home's value.
+First, find out the true market value of your home.
+Since paying for a licensed appraiser may not fit your already tight budget, a qualified local real estate agent that knows the current conditions of the Murphy real estate market is the best way to get a reliable opinion of your home's worth.

-Next, calculate your closing costs.
-My experience has taught me to take into account fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at closing.
+Next, be sure to figure in your closing costs.
+My experience means I know to take into account fees like title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs at the closing table.

-Finally, call your lender and let them know of the situation.
-They may even have a specific department that deals with short sales.
-Ask about their exact process.
-Some lenders will be more willing to work with you than others.
-They may be able to lessen the amount owed or make other arrangements.
-Your lender will have to approve the final sale.
+Finally, contact your lender and make them aware of the situation.
+They may even have a specific team that manages short sales.
+Ask about their particular steps.
+Some lenders will be more inclined to work with you than others.
+They may be able to reduce the amount owed or make other arrangements.
+Your lender will have to give approval for the final sale.